Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 indicates that median income in Howlong is $46,653.
-Average income stands at $54,156.
-This contrasts with Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year ended June 2023, estimated current incomes are approximately $50,786 (median) and $58,954 (average) as of September 2025.
-Census 2021 data shows Howlong's household income ranks at the 19th percentile nationally.
-Family income is at the 23rd percentile, while personal income is also at the 23rd percentile.
-Income distribution in Howlong is dominated by the $1,500 - $2,999 bracket, with 32.0% of residents (974 people).
-This pattern is similar to regional levels where 29.9% occupy this income range.
-Housing costs are modest, with 87.3% of income retained after housing expenses.
-However, total disposable income ranks at the 23rd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Howlong is lower than average on a national basis.
+The median income is $46,653 and the average income stands at $54,156.
+This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates would be approximately $50,786 for median income and $58,954 for average income as of September 2025.
+Census data from 2021 shows that household, family and personal incomes in Howlong all fall between the 19th and 23rd percentiles nationally.
+Income distribution reveals that the $1,500 - 2,999 bracket dominates with 32.0% of residents (975 people), similar to patterns seen at regional levels where 29.9% occupy this range.
+Housing costs are modest, with 87.3% of income retained, but total disposable income ranks at just the 23rd percentile nationally.

 Frequently Asked Questions - Income